milesroberts-123/LaTeX-tutorial/README.md

 ## Essential LaTeX packages

-In the preamble of your document, type '\usepackage{packageName}' to load a specific package.
+In the preamble of your document, type `\usepackage{packageName}` to load a specific package.
 Some essential LaTeX packages include:

 * comment - for adding multi-line comments
 * natbib - for adding citations